NicoJuicy/LearnML/faq.md

 ## How to share your work?

 Your are always welcome to share your work in the following Discord AI forum channels of the SHARE KNOWLEDGE Section: #share-your-projects, #share-datasets, and #our-accomplishments.

+A key ML skill needed is deployment.
+There are several options available but the simplest method to try first would be streamlit or deta cloud services.

 ## How to choose a Cloud Platform?